Kyriakos

 Short CV Presentation

-His research interests, his presentations in Greek and international conferences and his books are related to topics of Modern Greek History: Economic and Social History of Hellenism in the East (Anatolia) and Cyprus (19th-early 20th century), The Greek Diaspora, The Greek Revolution of 1821, The Refugee Issue in Greece (1900-1940).
+His research interests, presentations at Greek and international conferences, and his writings relate to topics in Modern Greek History: Economic and Social History of Hellenism in the East and Cyprus (19th – early 20th centuries), Greek Diaspora, Greek Revolution, Refugee settlement and collective/associational organization of Pontic Greeks in Greece after 1922

 Studies